AdaMerging: Adaptive Model Merging for Multi-Task Learning: Experiment Results

+\textbf{Impact of the Amount of Available Test Data on Performance.} The AdaMerging proposed in this paper requires an unlabeled test dataset to perform entropy minimization optimization.
+Having all test data available may be unrealistic in some scenarios.
+In this section, we verify the performance changes of AdaMerging when different amounts (e.g., $ 0.1\%, 1\%, 5\%, 100\%$) of test data are available.
+As shown in Fig.~\ref{fig:testset_ratio_acc_iter_appendix} and Tab.~\ref{tab:testset_ratio_appendix}, we observed that even when only 0.1\% of unlabeled test data are available, our AdaMerging and AdaMerging++ still have a performance improvement of 4.9\% and 5.5\%, respectively, compared to Task Arithmetic and Ties-Merging.
+In addition, when 5\% of the data are available, it can almost achieve a performance comparable to 100\% of the data.
+This shows that our AdaMerging is valuable and can bring significant performance improvements even with a small amount of data.

+\textbf{Supervised AdaMerging Analysis}.
+This paper uses unsupervised entropy minimization as a proxy objective for supervised cross-entropy loss to optimize model merging coefficients.
+Therefore, AdaMerging trained with supervised cross-entropy loss should be an \emph{upper bound} on our unsupervised AdaMerging.
+As shown in Fig.~\ref{fig:supervised_acc_iter_appendix} and Tab.~\ref{tab:supervised_appendix}, we observe that the performance of our unsupervised AdaMerging version is very close to that of the supervised AdaMerging version.
+For example, the Avg Acc of supervised Task-wise AdaMerging is 71.3\%, while the Avg Acc of our unsupervised Task-wise AdaMerging is 71.1\%.
+This also further verifies that it is reasonable for us to use entropy minimization as a proxy for cross-entropy loss in merging coefficients learning.

+\textbf{Parameter Cost Analysis}.
+As shown in Tab.~\ref{tab:parameter_cost_Appendix}, our AdaMerging introduces very few coefficients that need to be updated.
+The total number of parameters of the eight task vectors is 907,589,640, and our Task-wise AdaMerging only added 8 parameters, and Layer-wise AdaMerging added 1,248 parameters.

+\textbf{Time Cost Analysis}.
+As shown in Tab.~\ref{tab:trainning_cost_Appendix}, we show the performance that AdaMerging can achieve under different training costs (based on a single GeForce RTX 3090).
+We observed that our AdaMerging brought about a 2\% performance improvement when it took 7.5 minutes longer than Task Arithmetic.
+When training for 50 minutes, AdaMerging brought an 8\% performance improvement.
+This shows that AdaMering is very cost-effective and can bring significant performance improvements with only a small amount of training time.

 \textbf{Merging Coefficients Visualization}.
-Fig.~\ref{fig:learned_weight_tv_b16} and Fig.~\ref{fig:learned_weight_ties_b16} show the merging coefficients of eight task vectors learned by Layer-wise AdaMerging and AdaMerging++ on ViT-B/16 respectively.
-In addition, Fig.~\ref{fig:learned_weight_tv_L14} and Fig.~\ref{fig:learned_weight_ties_L16} show the coefficients learned under Vit-L/14.
+Fig.~\ref{fig:iter_taskwise_cofficients} shows the changes during the iteration process of merging coefficient optimization of each task vector in Task-wise AdaMerging and AdaMerging++, which is shown every ten steps.
+In addition, Fig.~\ref{fig:learned_weight_tv_b16} and Fig.~\ref{fig:learned_weight_ties_b16} show the merging coefficients of eight task vectors learned by Layer-wise AdaMerging and AdaMerging++ on ViT-B/16 respectively.
+Finally, Fig.~\ref{fig:learned_weight_tv_L14} and Fig.~\ref{fig:learned_weight_ties_L16} show the coefficients learned under ViT-L/14.
 We can clearly observe that in different layers of different task vectors, the learned merging coefficients are different.
 Finding the merging coefficients of so many layers through grid search is almost impossible.